MIC-DKFZ/MITK-Diffusion/README.md

 ## Building MITK Diffusion from source

+Please not that we moved away from a separate MITK Diffusion application and are instead building configurations of the MITK Workbench.
+In a (near)-future version of MITK, customizations of the Workbench will be possible to change the display and executable name etc.
+A workaround is to use the MITK branch https://github.com/MITK/MITK/tree/feature/T30337-WorkbenchCustomizations2, which already enables some of those customizations but the final mechanism fot that will be different.

 * Install [Qt](https://www.qt.io/) on your system (currently 6.6.1).
 * Clone MITK from [github](https://github.com/MIC-DKFZ/MITK-Diffusion.git) using [Git version control](https://git-scm.com/).
 * Clone MITK Diffusion from [github](https://github.com/MITK/MITK.git).